bradhowes/SudokuSolver/README.md

 ]
 ```

-Alternatively, one can provide a string of 81 characters, where spaces indicate a missing value:
+Alternatively, one can provide a string of 81 (9x9) characters, where a space indicates a missing value:

 ```swift
 let puzzle =